 TIP: Fixing a dent or scratch yourself might cause more damage and you might end up paying more for the repair – most of us would be better off getting a professional involved!

-Avoid exposing your car to severe weather
+2. Protect your car from severe weather

-Park it in a garage or under covered carport
+3. Park it in a garage or under covered carport

-Take care when washing your car
+4. Take care when washing your car